H3AR7B3A7/LinuxTerminalAndBash/About Ubuntu.md

 like security and different software (to set up: webserver, mail server, files server, ...).

 OpenSSH allows for controlling the server securely from a different machine.

+## GUI

+Ubuntu uses GNOME as desktop environment by default for most installations, which is loosely based on the Apple ecosystem.

+## Terminal

+Ubuntu uses GNOME Terminal by default.